Social location and predictors of adopting an atheistic worldview in the United States

 West Virginia University

 We theorize four social predictors — (non)religious upbringing, exposure to worldview pluralism, higher education, and US regional cultures — that should affect whether someone adopts an atheistic worldview.
-We will use a longitudinal panel survey representative of US teenagers, the National Study of Youth and Religion (NSYR), to test our hypotheses.
-The panel nature of the data allows us to use temporally prior predictors to examine their effect on whether someone adopts an atheistic worldview (i.e., not believing in God).
-We will write and submit articles for publication, submit papers to present at conferences, write an op-ed of the findings, and archive our statistical code, which represent the concrete deliverables of this project.
-In doing so, this project will address the following questions: What are the main social causes of atheism and what theories contribute to explaining why someone adopts an atheistic worldview?
-The findings from the project will provide new insights into the role of social factors and location in predicting adoption of an atheistic worldview.
+We used a longitudinal panel survey representative of US teenagers, the National Study of Youth and Religion (NSYR), to test our hypotheses.
+The panel nature of the data allowed us to use temporally prior predictors to examine their effect on whether someone adopts an atheistic worldview.

 Previous